r2d2bzh/docker-fusiondirectory/README.md

 You can also use the icpNumber variable in your own theme to display the ICP number the way you want.

-A custom logout redirection URI can be passed with `LOGOUT_REDIRECT_URI` to bind to your identity provider.
+A custom logout redirection URI can be passed in the header `logout-redirect-uri` to bind to your identity provider.

 ## Development